goavega-software/mustard/README.md

 - Mustard relies on dotenv for setting configuration values like API keys etc. There's a sample .env.example file which needs to be renamed as .env with all keys set.
 - Mustard relies on cron to fire events on schedule but also exposes an API to fire jobs immediately (POST /api/nudge).
 This API is used by the Vue client to get the data on first run instead of waiting for the events to fire on schedule.
 - Since v0.2 Mustard also supports consuming Kafka topics and forwarding those events over Server Sent Events.
 More details are under Kafka section.
+- Mustard supports multiple dashboards which are laidout in `config/config.json`.
+Each dashboard should have a unique id and is accessible over `/dashboard/{id}` URL.

 ### First steps